amaraoussama94/Socket_with_c/README.md

 Simple code to see the libssh version </br>

 ## ssh_connect.c :
 Simple code tha allow you to connect  to ssh server .
-Note please that you need to instal open ssh to try tis project .How to use :</br>
+Note please that you need to instal open ssh to try tis project .
 How to use :How to use :</br>
 -./ss_connect 127.0.0.1(@IP of the server ) 22 (Port number if  you change it or it s optional )</br> -./ss_connect.exe 127.0.0.1(@IP of the server ) 22 (Port number if  you change it or it s optional )</br>

+## ssh_auth.c :
+Simple code tha allow you to connect  to ssh server and authentify  .
+Note please that you need to instal open ssh to try tis project . how to use :</br>
+-./ssh_auth example.com 22 alice</br>
+-ssh_auth.exe example.com 22 alice</br>
+In the preceding screenshot, ssh_auth was used to successfully authenticate with the  locally running SSH server.
+The ssh_auth program used password authentication with the username alice and the password password123.
+Needless to say, you need to change the username and password as appropriate for your SSH server</br>

 ## Please attention  :
 for windows user please read the make file </br>